-In analog remote control, pin REM-SB is be used to switch the DC input of the device on and off.
-This function is also available without analog remote control being active and can on the one hand block the DC input from being switched on in manual or digital remote control and on the other hand the pin can switch the DC input on or off, but not standalone.
-See below at "Remote control has not been activated".
+In remote control, pin REM-SB is used to switch the DC output of the device on and off.
+This function is also available without remote control being active and can on the one hand block the DC output from being switched on in manual or digital remote control and on the other hand the pin can switch the DC output on or off, but not standalone.
+See below at Remote control has not been activated.

-REM-SB cannot serve as a safety stop switch to securely deactivate the DC input in case of emergency!
+REM-SB cannot serve as a safety stop switch to securely deactivate the DC output in case of emergency!
 For that an external emergency stop system is required.